Reference: Locations of Access 2003 commands in Access 2007

 In Office Access 2007, the new Microsoft Office Fluent user interface replaces menus, toolbars, most of the task panes, and the Database window from previous versions of Access with a single, simplified mechanism that makes the commands easier to find.
 The new user interface is designed to help you be more productive in Access, more easily find the right features for various tasks, discover new functionality, and be more efficient.

-This article is designed for experienced Office Access 2007 users — Help desk personnel, IT professionals, and others who are already the Access 2003 interface — who want to find familiar commands quickly in Office Access 2007.
+This article is designed for experienced Office Access 2007 users — Help desk personnel, IT professionals, and others who are already accustomed to the Access 2003 interface — who want to find familiar commands quickly in Office Access 2007.

 Office Fluent user interface